kpeelman4/Peelman_Capstone/README.md

 ```

 We need a sample size of n=130 ASI measurements per treatment group in order for 94% power to be achieved.
-We know that >130 ASI measurements can be taken per animal (see de Vivo et al., 2017 - 1600 total ASI measurements across 12 mice (4 mice per treatment group), 1600/12 = 133).
+We know that around 100 ASI measurements can be taken per animal (see de Vivo et al., 2017 - 1600 total ASI measurements across 12 mice (4 mice per treatment group), 1600/12 = 133).
 Therefore, we need a minimum of 2 animals per treatment group for this experimental paradigm, meaning N=6 animals total.
 N=6 total, N=2/group, n=200 ASI measurements/group, n=100 ASI measurements/animal.

 ## 10. Knit & Submit!